jkumarr10/ai-assistant/README.md

 ### 5. Set Up Environment Variables

 Create a .env file in the project root directory and add your environment variables.
 This file should store API keys and other sensitive information that shouldn't be committed to the repository.
-To run this project you will need a OPENAI API KEY & TAVILY API KEY
+To run this project you will need a OPENAI API KEY & TAVILY API KEY.

 ### 6. Running the Streamlit Application